Showing posts with label Outdoor Activities. Show all posts

 Incline Village Recreation Center (Website)

 A welcoming community space open to the public offering a variety of fitness, sports, and family-friendly activities for all ages.
 There's a fun, short, and sweet trail that follows Incline Creek that I've done many times with my kiddos that starts right next to the Bocce Ball area.
 There's also the Stream Environment Zone on the opposite side, which offers an 0.85-mile loop through a forested area with several small bridges that cross over streams and creeks.
+Places like this can convince people that fairies are real, for real!

 Tip: Bring a bathing suit and waterproof footwear so you can splash around in the multiple creeks and streams found throughout the area.